siderolabs/omni/README.md

 ---

-Kubernetes is wonderful, but requires scarce time and expertise to set up and manage.
-Other solutions demand you have already set up Linux correctly, have all your servers in the same network, and meet their other criteria.
-And hybrid clusters that span cloud and data center?
-Good luck with that!

-Omni allows you to start with bare metal, virtual machines or a cloud provider, and create clusters spanning all of your locations, with a few clicks.
+Omni manages Kubernetes on bare metal, virtual machines, or in a cloud.

-You provide the machines – edge compute, bare metal, VMs, or in your cloud account.
+Built on [Talos Linux](https://talos.dev) by the folks at [Sidero](https://siderolabs.com).

 Boot from an Omni image.
 Click to allocate to a cluster.
 That’s it!

 - Vanilla Kubernetes, on your machines, under your control.
 - Elegant UI for management and operations
 - Security taken care of – ties into your Enterprise ID provider
 - Highly Available Kubernetes API endpoint built in
-- Firewall friendly.
-Manage Edge nodes securely
+- Firewall friendly—manage edge nodes securely
 - From single-node clusters to the largest scale
-- Support for GPUs and most CSIs.
+- Support for GPUs and most CSIs

+## Install

+Omni is available via a [Business Source License](LICENSE) which allows free installations in non-production environments.
+If you would like to deploy Omni for production use please contact [Sidero sales](mailto:sales@siderolabs.com).
+If you would like to subscribe to the hosted version of Omni please see the [SaaS pricing](https://www.siderolabs.com/pricing/).

+If you would like to self-host Omni for non-production workloads please follow the [instructions in the documentation](https://omni.siderolabs.com/docs/how-to-guides/how-to-deploy-omni-on-prem/).

 ## Development